bilalshareef/building-rest-api-using-php/README.md

 So in order to use REST APIs, we need a client which has the capability to use all the HTTP methods.
 Unfortunately, HTML is limited in this case.
 HTML can only send GET and POST requests which is not enough to use REST APIs.

-So we need a HTTP client library and that’s where cURL comes into place. cURL is the most widely used and most popular HTTP client library among PHP developers.
+So we need a HTTP client library and that's where cURL comes into place. cURL is the most widely used and most popular HTTP client library among PHP developers.
 We will use cURL while consuming REST APIs.
 So we will see it in a bit.

 ## Building a REST API using PHP

-Let’s build a simple REST API in PHP with what we have seen so far.
+Let's build a simple REST API in PHP with what we have seen so far.
+The final source code of the REST API which we will build is available on [Github](https://github.com/bilalshareef/building-rest-api-using-php).

 Consider, you have an online product catalogue and you want your website and mobile application share the same information about the products.
-So let’s build an API which allows to add, update, read and delete products.
+So let's build an API which allows to add, update, read and delete products.

-Let’s consider that example.com is your domain name and example.com/api/ is the location of the API which we are going to build.
+Let's consider that example.com is your domain name and example.com/api/ is the location of the API which we are going to build.
 We need to add a PHP file(products.php) to that /api/ folder.
 The following table illustrates the URLs and HTTP methods which should be used to perform appropriate actions with our API.

 | HTTP Method | URL             | Action                                      |